Tuesday, May 21, 2024

 With your head out of your ass, when you go back to your job teaching history at UWM, full of pride and power from the UWMPUPC “big win,” remember, Rachel, you work for an institution that invests in the largest openly murderous criminal organization in the world, the Chinese Communist Party.
 And don’t embarrass yourself with finger waving at others, as this commits a reasoning fallacy that only exposes morals and values.
 And please don't insist, “No, no, Peking University is our collaborator, not the CCP.”
 Such a response could only further expose you.
 Rachel and the Revolution, faculty colleagues, administrators, politicians, the whole fucking lot of you are complicit in the greatest barbarism in the history of humanity.
 Your response is a breathtaking display of hypocrisy, ineptitude and ineffectiveness!
 Shame on you!

-If you really want get something from reading this self-righteous rip, ask yourself, why do so many universities and colleges seek international student revenue?
+If you really want to get something from reading this self-righteous rip, ask yourself, why do so many universities and colleges seek international student revenue?
 As the students and faculty pass each other in the halls, they know the answer, and that is a big part of the problem.
 Just as a primer on its extensive benefits, the model with which I respond cuts the total cost of publicly funded face-to-face HE by at least fifty percent.
 You want a revolution?
 PSA is your weapon: United States, Canada, Australia.

 But never mind all that.
 Let’s take a look at the “big win” over UWM, a victory over what I am sure the local community refers to as, our university (not another's), making it our victory over our university, over our UWM…are you paying attention?
 I’m sure these folks aren’t imbeciles.
 With less cognitive dissonance, it is a win over the university that Rachel and the Revolution reject on principle and in practice, on a long and difficult journey to sustainably shape an institution they would prefer to work for and call our UWM - you know, similar to the line workers at Amazon, who call it their company and...
 Ha!
 Ha!
 Ya, right!
 It’s not your fucking university!
 It hasn’t been since at least the introduction of paid lectureships six centuries ago.
 And I’m not going to bother addressing the logical problems with the possessives, but its exploration is highly recommended as a way to expose deep-seated assumption about the HEI model.